-To the Joint Trust Fund Committee
+To the Joint Trust Fund Committee Trust Fund for the People of the Republic of the Marshall Islands

-We have audited the accompanying statement of net assets of the Trust Fund for the People of the Republic of the Marshall Islands (a District of Columbia not for profit corporation herein referred to as Trust Fund) as of September 30, 2006, and the related statement of changes in net assets for the year then ended, and have issued our report thereon dated July 27, 2009.
+We have audited the accompanying statement of net assets of the Trust Fund for the People of the Republic of the Marshall Islands (a District of Columbia not for profit corporation herein referred to as Trust Fund) as of September 30, 2007, and the related statement of changes in net assets for the year then ended, and have issued our report thereon dated July 27, 2009.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.